 Here’s an option: strawberries!

 Now that spring is in the air—and in your local garden centers—this is the perfect time to plant young strawberry plants.
 Nurseries are filling up with all sorts of temptations—hardy annuals, trees and shrubs, early greens and vegetables, and budded spring-flowering bulbs in pots.
-You might find young, well-rooted strawberries already leafing out.
+You might find young, well-rooted strawberry plants already leafing out.

 Strawberries, by the way, are not berries at all, but aggregate accessory fruits.
 Those little brown spots on the outside of the strawberry are the achenes, or ovaries of the flower, each containing a seed.
 The achenes are the true berries.
 The colorful part is an enlarged receptacle, the flower part that normally holds the ovary.
 But I’m quite sure no one will warm up to the term “strawreceptacle”.